ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ## monoDrive Scenario Creation

-The monoDrive Scene Editor allows user to create their own scenarios by controlling various different aspects of AI vehicle behavior.
-By attaching the monoDrive State Sensor to a vehicle, users can save scenarios to monoDrive trajectory files that can then be used in the Replay modes of the monoDrive Simulator and Scene Editor.
+The monoDrive Scenario Editor allows user to create their own scenarios by controlling various different aspects of AI vehicle behavior.
+By attaching the monoDrive State Sensor to a vehicle, users can save scenarios to monoDrive trajectory files that can then be used in the Replay modes of the monoDrive Simulator and Scenario Editor.

 ### Placing Vehicles in a Scene